-My colleague David Pitre gives this advice: If you are interested in learning more about employee communication measurement, whenever you get the opportunity to take a survey or participate in focus groups, do so.
+My colleague David Pitre gives this advice: If you are interested in learning more about employee communication measurement, use every opportunity to take a survey or participate in focus groups.
 Then observe what works or doesn’t work, and apply what you’ve learned to your own measurement efforts.

 It’s great advice.
 The other day I found myself with a few minutes to spare, so I decided to take an electronic survey for Fast Company magazine.
 The survey turned out to be a train wreck, but I learned something.

 Early on, the survey had some annoying features—for example, there was no way to tell much progress I was making—but I trundled along until I got to this question:

 “In which of the following categories are you involved in the decision-making process at your company?”